 The Cognitive Studies MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.

-The MA in Cognitive Studies consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
+The Cognitive Studies MA consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
 Part-Time MA students are fully integrated into the programme and the flexibility of this option allows students to fit study around their other activities and responsibilities.

 Our MA students come from a range of backgrounds and can take different routes through the Masters.
 The Cognitive Studies Seminar, taken by all students on the programme, offers an introduction to the main theories and methods of cognitive science.
 You will have the opportunity to discuss your other module choices with the course director and to design an individual study programme tailored to your particular interests.
-Theoretical and experimental module options are available: you will be free to choose any MA module you like from philosophy, psychology, linguistics, human communication science, and archaeology.
-Students who plan to continue to a PhD are encouraged to take the PhD Proposal component.
+Theoretical and experimental module options are available: you will be free to choose any MA module you like from philosophy, psychology, linguistics, human communication science, and archaeology (subject to individual departmental restrictions on capacity etc).
+Students who plan to continue to a PhD are encouraged to take the PhD Proposal module.

-The list of MA modules varies slightly from year to year due to staff changes and so on.
+The list of MA modules varies slightly from year to year.
 Here is a sample of some representative modules for the year 2017-18.